SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflows.md

 Both methods modify the message list in place and are tool-call-aware: the standard sequence `assistant(tool_calls) -> tool(result) -> assistant(response)` is NOT considered consecutive because the `tool` role message separates the assistant messages.
-This is critical -- that sequence is valid per the OpenAI API spec.
+This is critical: that sequence is valid per the OpenAI API spec.

 ### Integration Point